Ai Accountant

 Operating Margin 0.4% ~20–27%

-The automation investment typically runs ₹3–8 lakh per year for a mid-sized Indian firm, a fraction of the savings from avoiding 3–4 additional accountant hires.
+The automation investment typically runs ₹3–8 lakh per year for a mid-sized Indian firm.
+That's a fraction of the savings from avoiding 3–4 additional accountant hires.

 Common Objections Partners Raise